LPCG-ancientDNA-Warsaw/nfcore-eager-LPCG/slurm_job_tutorial.md

-Tutorial on how to run nf-core/eager pipeline as a SLURM job
+Tutorial on how to run nf-core/eager pipeline as a SLURM job, with custom LPCG profiles
 ================
 Flavia Leotta
-2026-04-13
+2026-06-30
 ================
-Last update: 26th May 2026
+Last update: 30th june 2026

 - [0.
 Location of the script](#0-location-of-the-script)
 - [1.
 Usage](#1-usage)